 Do You Limit Activities Because of Low Back Pain?

-One of the concerns from new patients in for chiropractic care centers around movements and activities that could make the condition worse.
+As a back pain doctor in Mesa, Arizona can attest, one of the concerns from new patients in for chiropractic care centers around movements and activities that could make the condition worse.

 A frustrating aspect of practice for me is how often chronic low back pain patients, or those who have a tendency to “throw out” their backs, have been told to “take it easy” and limit activity by an orthopedic doctor, family practice doctor, physical therapist or even my own colleagues.